AmulyaAvirineni/Robust-and-Secure-Data-Transmission-Using-Artificial-Intelligence-Techniques-in-Ad-Hoc-Networks/README.md

 - Compute Results
 - Stop

  **Technologies Used**

-    Programming Language: Python (3.7.0)
+    - Programming Language: Python (3.7.0)
-    Frameworks/Libraries: PyTorch, Django, OpenCV, Matplotlib, NumPy
+    - Frameworks/Libraries: PyTorch, Django, OpenCV, Matplotlib, NumPy
-    Machine Learning Models: ABC,SVM,ANN
+    - Machine Learning Models: ABC,SVM,ANN
-    Operating System: Windows 8 or above
+    - Operating System: Windows 8 or above

  **Results**

-with propose algorithm we got throughput as 94.84% ,Decision Tree we got 81% ,Random Forest we got 86% we can see predicted attack names or normal.
+- With propose algorithm we got throughput as 94.84%
+- Decision Tree we got 81%
+- Random Forest we got 86%
+- we can see predicted attack names or normal.

 **Testing**

 Types of Testing Implemented:

     - Unit Testing: Ensures individual components work as expected.